 Euclid

 NOTE IN C0 (0) ...
-G10 (127) When set to "IN", Euclid will use the incoming notes, e.g. if you hold the C, E, and G notes, Euclid will play a major C chord in a euclidian rhythm.
-Alternatively, you can choose to ignore the input, and generate a euclidian rhythm with a fixed note, while incoming notes will be passed on to the next effect untouched.
+G10 (127) When set to IN, Euclid will use the incoming notes, e.g. if you hold the C, E, and G notes, Euclid will play a major C chord in a euclidean rhythm.
+Alternatively, you can choose to ignore the input, and generate a euclidean rhythm with a fixed note, while incoming notes will be passed on to the next effect untouched.
 Adding multiple Euclid effects on the same rack (with different notes) is an easy way to generate complex polymetric euclidean sequences.

 STEPS 1 ...
 32 Sets the amount of steps in the full cycle.